mongodb/docs/source/commands.rst

    ``<collection>`` in the database named ``<db>``, using the key "``<shardkey>``" to distribute documents among the shard.

-   Choosing a the right shard key to effectively distribute load among your shards.
+   Choosing the right shard key to effectively distribute load among your shards can be challenging to do properly.
 See :doc:`<sharding>` for more information related to sharding and choosing the shard key.

    .. warning::

-      There is no way to disable sharding or change the shardkey once established, without making a backup, dropping the collection and reloading the data into a recreated collection.
+      There is no way to disable sharding or change the ``shardkey`` once established, without making a backup, dropping the collection and reloading the data into a recreated collection.

-TODO explore unique option and expanding this

 .. describe:: shardingState